-Services not covered by Medicare Not covered under any condition Covered only under specific conditions For transplants: items not covered include but are not limited to the below.
-Not covered under any condition For transportation: Vehicle rental, purchase, or maintenance/repairs Auto clubs (roadside assistance) • Gas Travel by air or ground ambulance (may be covered under your medical benefit).
-Air or ground travel not related to medical appointments Parking fees incurred other than at lodging or hospital For lodging: • Deposits Utilities (if billed separate from the rent payment) Phone calls, newspapers, movie rentals and gift cards Expenses for lodging when staying with a relative or friend • Meals
+Services not covered by Medicare or Medicaid Not covered under any condition Covered only under specific conditions For transplants: items not covered include, but are not limited to the below.
+For transportation: Vehicle rental, purchase, or maintenance/repairs Auto clubs (roadside assistance) • Gas Travel by air or ground ambulance (may be covered under your medical benefit).
+Air or ground travel not related to medical appointments Not covered under any condition.
+Parking fees incurred other than at lodging or hospital For lodging: Deposits Utilities (if billed separate from the rent payment) Phone calls, newspapers, movie rentals and gift cards Expenses for lodging when staying with a relative or friend • Meals

-Using the plan's coverage for Part D prescription drugs How can you get information about your drug costs?
-Because you are eligible for MassHealth Standard (Medicaid), you qualify for and are getting Extra Help from Medicare to pay for your prescription drug plan costs.
-Because you are in the Extra Help program, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
-We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you don't have this insert, please call Customer Service and ask for the "LIS Rider."
-(Phone numbers for Customer Service are printed on the back cover of this document.)
+Using the plan's coverage for Part D prescription drugs

+How can you get information about your drug costs?

+Because you are eligible for TennCare (Medicaid), you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
+Because you are in the "Extra Help" program, some information in this Evidence of Coverage about the costs for Part D prescription drugs does not apply to you.